 Adele praised for angrily rebuking anti-Pride fan at concert: ‘Are you stupid?’

-‘Are you stupid?’
-Adele praised for angrily shutting down anti-Pride fan at concert

 ‘If you have nothing nice to say, shut up,’ infuriated singer told fan